-The Academy of Math and Science (AMS) was founded in 2000 in Tucson, AZ, and now consists of four schools in Tucson and Phoenix.
-AMS is a college preparatory, STEM-focused network which serves roughly 2000 students.
+Founded in 2000 in Tucson, Arizona, the Academies of Math and Science (AMS) now serve thousands of students in seven schools in Tucson and Phoenix.
+AMS offer a college/career preparatory, STEM-focused education designed to set students on the path to lifelong success.
 AMS consistently ranks among the top-performing charter schools and has received numerous awards and recognitions.
-Emily Casarona, the Secretary of Education’s Regional Representative from the U.S. Department of Education, has called AMS “a model school” and “an inspiration to other teachers and students…across America”.
+Emily Casarona, the Secretary of Education’s Regional Representative from the U.S. Department of Education, has called AMS “a model school” and “an inspiration to other teachers and students."

-AMS not only excels academically, but also incorporates hands-on STEM projects and succeeds in related competitions.
-During the 2015-2016 school year, an AMS Middle School Robotics team competed against all high school teams at the Southern Arizona Region Science and Engineering Fair, and won 2ndplace for their engineering book.
-The AMS Science Olympiad team advanced all the way to the state competition, and several AMS students also took home individual prizes.
-These are just a sample of the many academic and extracurricular competitions our students are excelling in.
+As the AMS curriculum also incorporates hands-on STEM projects, AMS students often succeed in academic competitions.
+During the 2015-2016 school year, an AMS Middle School Robotics team competed against all high school teams at the Southern Arizona Region Science and Engineering Fair, and won 2nd place for their engineering book.
+The AMS Science Olympiad team advanced all the way to the state competition, and several AMS students took home individual prizes.
+AMS extracurricular teams are among the highest performing in the state of Arizona.